DFE-Digital/apply-for-teacher-training/app/views/content/service_privacy_notice.md

 We may need to share a bit more information to help the referee identify the candidate, such as how the candidate knows the referee.

-#### Sharing candidate data with UCAS

-We’ll share candidate data with UCAS.

-This is so UCAS can check applications across UCAS and Apply for teaching training.

-For example, UCAS will tell us if a candidate accepts offers on both services and we will contact the candidate if this is the case.

 ### External organisations who process data

 #### Customer service systems